ucsb-cs148/w25/_lectures/lect05.md

 ## Working on a feature branch

 You may need, periodically, to push your changes to GitHub.
-Use the branch name in place of `master`:
+Use the branch name in place of `main`:

 * `git push origin thAddMenuItem`

-## Rebasing on master
+## Rebasing on main

-You may need, from time to time, to rebase your branch on master.
+You may need, from time to time, to rebase your branch on main.

-This is to say, replay all of the changes on your branch on top of a *fresh* copy of master.
+This is to say, replay all of the changes on your branch on top of a *fresh* copy of main.

 To do this, type:

 ```
-git pull --rebase origin master
+git pull --rebase origin main
 ```

 You may have merge conflicts.
 If so, you may find that you have to resolve these merge conflicts *one commit at a time*.